AndrewRademacher/auto-crud/README.md

 <h3>Route Authentication</h3>
 No API would be complete without having an authentication mechanism.
 This is supported by adding an express middleware function to the configuration object.
 This allows auto-crud to be agnostic about how users are authenticated.
-I tend to prefer passport, so that is what is show in the example.
+I tend to prefer passport, so that is what is shown in the example.

 ```javascript
 autocrud({